Bad credit doesn’t mean ‘No’ Loan

 Bad credit mortgage as debt consolidation

 If you are approved for a bad credit home loan, you may be able to consolidate outstanding debts into one financial instrument (a fancy word for ‘loan’).
-If you are eligible, you can consolidate debts such as credit cards or personal loans under your mortgage.
+If you are eligible, you can consolidate debts such as credit cards or personal loans, and mortgage payments in arrears under your current mortgage.
 Though mortgages are long-term loans, they have a significantly lower interest rate.
 It’s likely that you’ll pay less interest on your outstanding amounts compared to the usual rate.
 Sometimes credit cards will charge up to 20%p.a. on balances.
 This can avoid unnecessary defaults and further bad credit history.
 You should always ask a financial professional first if this route is right for you.

 Honesty: the best policy